FluBBaOfWard/NitroSwan/README.md

 There are a couple of games that have visual glitches.

+* Dicing Knight. shadows are in front of player.
 * Digimon - Anode Tamer & Cathode Tamer, missing background gradient in battles.
-* Final Fantasy, Sprites show in dialog windows.
+* Final Fantasy, sprites show in dialog windows.
 * Final Lap 2000, incorrect road colors.
 * Final Lap Special - GT & Formula Machine, incorrect road colors.
 * From TV Animation One Piece - Grand Battle Swan Colosseum, incorrect sky color.